kyleFortuin2709/SuperDuperTeam2/README.md

  ## C# Conventions
    We follow most of the conventions defined in the C# documentation but we have listed preferences and some important aspects we wish to be applied throughout the developemt of this project as well as some things to keep in mind.
+Please make sure you are familar with the coding conventions in the official C# documentation a well as the teams documentation
  - [C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)

 ## General